Treatment depends on the type of abscess and how large it is.

 The pus usually needs to be drained from an internal abscess.
-This is done with a needle in the skin (percutaneous abscess drainage) or with surgery.
+The drainage procedure is done by using a needle (percutaneous abscess drainage) or with surgery.

-The way it is done will depend on the size of your abscess and where it is in your body.
+The way the drainage procedure or surgery will be done depends on the size of the abscess and where it is in your body.

 If the internal abscess is small, the surgeon may be able to drain it using a fine needle.
 This will be done with either a local or general anaesthetic, depending on where the abscess is.

-The surgeon may use ultrasound scans or CT scans to help guide the needle into the right place.
+An ultrasound scan or CT scan may be used to help guide a needle into the right place.

 The surgeon drains the pus using the needle.
 They may make a small incision in your skin over the abscess.
 Then they insert a thin plastic tube called a drainage catheter into it.

-The catheter allows the pus to drain out into a bag and may be in place for up to a week.
+The catheter allows the pus to drain out into a bag.
+This may be in place for up to a week.

-This procedure may be carried out as a day case procedure.
+This procedure is usually carried out as a day case procedure.
 This means you'll usually be able to go home the same day, but you might need to stay in hospital for a few days.